Chamber of Commerce Names Officer of the Month

 Congratulations, Officer Eric Kent from Our Town Tustin.
 Thanks for being there and making a difference.
 If you would like more information on Officer Eric Kent and the award, click here.

 Posted on March 15, 2012, in Local Government, nonpolitical and tagged officer eric kent, officer of the month, scott jordan, tustin chamber of commerce, Tustin Police Department.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Chamber of Commerce Names Officer of the Month.